ADD-SP/ngx_waf/rust/README.md

   which hold at most 20, 64 and 64 bytes (the time, the uid and the hmac cookie) plus a NUL; a longer value is not a cookie the module minted and is refused.
-The C implementation `memcpy()`ed the header value into those fields whatever its length, which writes outside the `_info_t` it allocated from the request pool.
+The C implementation `memcpy()`ed the header value into those fields whatever its length, which writes outside the struct it allocated from the request pool.
 * The captcha and the under attack cookies are signed with HMAC-SHA256 of the zero padded `{address, time, uid}` fields, with the salt of the process as the key.
 The C implementation hashed a struct that carried the salt as its